 4. Attendees are only willing to pay so much for remote tickets, but don’t undersell yourself either

 In a recent survey of attendees and event organizers, we found that most attendees were willing to attend events remotely if the ticket was 50% off, with that number rising with steeper discounts.
+This highlights the need for effective ticketing solutions that can manage such dynamic pricing strategies.

 Are you willing to attend remotely at the following discount?